Dump Truck Training & Certification

 - Use another company’s materials or online classes to train employees

-In terms of using a 3rd part of a safety training companies materials (like our dump truck training kits on CD, USB or available via Digital Download or our online dump truck training) OHS does not recognize one company over another.
+In terms of using a 3rd part of a safety training companies materials (like our dump truck training kits on CD, USB or available via Digital Download or our online dump truck training) CSA does not recognize one company over another.
 They simply state that ‘training needs to occur’ and ‘here are the things a dump truck operator should be trained on.’

 When we do onsite dump truck training or online dump truck training, people often assume we are the ones certifying the trainees.
 This is not true for any training company.
 We are simply assisting the employer by providing live training or the training materials needed to help them certify their employees for safe dump truck operation.